-Courtyard gardens might be a smaller city garden, but they aren’t short of ideas.
-Their minuscule footprint should be embraced because if designed properly, it gives you an oasis of calm in the centre of the city.
+Courtyard gardens might be a smaller city garden type, but they aren’t short of ideas.
+Their smaller footprint should be embraced because, if designed properly, they offer an oasis of calm in the centre of the city.

 Terrace City Gardens

 Terrace gardens are one of the most popular city garden ideas, particularly in period properties where this style of outdoor space was commonplace.
 It’s not all about history though.

 The reason that a terrace is seen so much in city garden design is that it’s low maintenance and suits its surroundings.
 In the city, pops of green amongst slate flagstones, recycled red brick and concrete is a winning look.